ktmeaton/obsidian-public/phd/projects/plague-phylogeography/plague-phylogeography.md

 ## Concepts:

-The [[Geographic Origins]] of plague have been contenious and remain so.
+The [[Phylogeography]] of plague have been contenious and remain so.

 ## References:
 - [[andradesvaltuena2017StoneAgePlague]] proposed two scenarios for how plague reached Europe in the Bronze Age.